MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.5 Enumerations/README.md

 ## Assignment ##

-Open and complete the exercises in Lab—Collections.playground.
-Found in your student resource folder and also referenced on page 176.
+Open and complete the exercises in Lab—Enumerations.playground.
+Found in your student resource folder and also referenced on page 330.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.